oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 4.2.2 Compound Types

 Compound types define a collection of items.
-As shown in [Figure 4-1](#figure-4-1----jadn-core-datatypes), a collection is a UML "MultiplicityElement" with cardinality bounds, ordering and uniqueness collection properties, while the compound type specifies the types of items in the collection.
+As shown in [Figure 4-1](#figure-4-1----jadn-core-datatypes), a compound type specifies the type(s) of items in a collection, and the collection is a UML "MultiplicityElement" with cardinality bounds and ordering / uniqueness properties.
+The five Compound types are:
-If a type definition does not contain an ordering option, ArrayOf and Array specify a *sequence* of items and MapOf, Map, and Record specify a *set* of items:

 | Compound Type       | Structured | Mapping | Collection Properties          |
 |---------------------|------------|---------|--------------------------------|